Efficient implicit solvers for models of neuronal networks: High order ESDIRK solvers

 \section{High order ESDIRK solvers}

 The procedure outlined in Section \ref{sec:solvers} for the implicit Euler method can be extended in principle to any class of higher order implicit methods.
 Here we focus on the specific class of so-called ESDIRK methods (Diagonally Implicit Runge Kutta methods with Explicit first stage, see e.g. \cite{hairer:1993, lambert:1991} for the general terminology on ODE solvers and all the related basic concepts).
-ESDIRK methods have a number of computational advantages that have been discussed in detail in \cite{kennedy:2016, kennedy:2019}, to which we refer for all the relevant technical details.
-Here, we will only mention that we have implemented the following methods: \begin{itemize} \item Second order: ESDIRK2(1)3L[2]SA (section 4.1.1). \item Third order: ESDIRK3(2)4L[2]SA (section 5.1.1). \item Fourth order: ESDIRK4(3)6L[2]SA (section 7.1.1), \end{itemize} where the acronyms and section numbers are those of reference \cite{kennedy:2016}.
+As discussed in detail in \cite{kennedy:2016, kennedy:2019}, to which we refer the reader for the full description of these methods, the assumption of an explicit first stage allows to build in a simpler way stiffly accurate methods which are guaranteed to maintain order two in each intermediate stage.
+Furthermore, the simplest ESDIRK is the very widely used TR-BDF2 method, which is in several respects an optimal second order stiff solver \cite{hosea:1996} and is included in the comparisons carried out in this Section.
+Notice, however, that the choice of ESDIRK methods is mostly due to practical convenience and to concentrate the discussion on a sufficiently broad and relevant class of methods.
+A reformulation analogous to the one we propose can be carried out for any implicit ODE method and we expect similar advantages to arise for other methods as well.
+We have implemented the following methods: \begin{itemize} \item Second order: ESDIRK2(1)3L[2]SA (section 4.1.1). \item Third order: ESDIRK3(2)4L[2]SA (section 5.1.1). \item Fourth order: ESDIRK4(3)6L[2]SA (section 7.1.1), \end{itemize} where the acronyms and section numbers are those of reference \cite{kennedy:2016}.
 In particular, in ESDIRKi(j)kL[m]SA i is the order of the method, j is the order of the embedded error estimator, k means the number of stages, m is the stage-order, L stands for L-stable and SA for Stiffly Accurate.

 In each stage of these methods the same procedure described in Section \ref{sec:solvers} was followed.
 While this requires a specific implementation for each class of neural network systems, as it will be seen in Section \ref{sec:numerical}, this is more than compensated by the reduction in computational cost.